Eumicrotremus jindoensis

 Eumicrotremus jindoensis is a species of lumpfish native to the Northwest Pacific, where it may be found off the coast of the Korean Peninsula and in the Yellow Sea.
+The specific name "jindoensis" is derived from the type locality, Jin-do Island.
 It occurs at a depth range of 20 to 30 m, and it reaches 2.5 cm SL.
 This species was described in 2017 as part of a review of "dwarf" species of Eumicrotremus, which reclassified the species then known as Lethotremus awae as a member of Eumicrotremus in addition to describing another similarly small new species, known as Eumicrotremus uenoi.